asimwe1/rust_chatapp/site/guide/fairings.md

 For simple occasions, implementing the `Fairing` trait can be cumbersome.
-This is why Rocket provides the [`AdHoc`] type, which creates a fairing from a simple function or clusure.
+This is why Rocket provides the [`AdHoc`] type, which creates a fairing from a simple function or closure.
 Using the `AdHoc` type is easy: simply call the `on_attach`, `on_launch`, `on_request`, or `on_response` constructors on `AdHoc` to create an `AdHoc` structure from a function or closure.